univec-ai/postvec/web/docs/install/source.md

 ---
 title: Build from source
-description: cargo-pgrx package and a manual copy into a development PostgreSQL.
+description: Source build and manual installation for development PostgreSQL.
 ---

 # Build from source

-Use this to iterate on the extension.
-For a host you intend to keep, prefer [packages](/docs/install/packages).
-Do not let apt and a manual copy compete for the same paths.
+Source installation supports extension development.
+Persistent deployments should use [packages](/docs/install/packages).
+Package-owned and manually copied files must not share paths.

-## Prerequisites (you install these)
+## Prerequisites

 - Rust 1.96 or newer
 - cargo-pgrx **0.18.1**